 I knew that not going into the race confident would hurt me – and that scared me more than actually not being confident.

 Yesterday I hit up the expo.
 It was anti-climactic.
 I don’t know about anyone else, but I enjoy the expo for some free loot and it was kinda slim.
-IMG 2358 thumb Four Minutes Away
+IMG_2358

 I ended up running around like a crazy person trying to get my shirt for race day.
 I ordered a shirt online a while back and it came on Friday.
 But, it was too big and I knew I shouldn’t wear it like that given chafing and overall comfort.